Insight and analysis on the data center space from industry thought leaders.

 By working together, we can ensure that these technological advancements drive progress while also supporting environmental stewardship.

-Rosanne Kincaid-Smith is Group COO at Northern Data, a European data center operator.
+Rosanne Kincaid-Smith is Group COO at Northern Data, a leading provider of high-performance computing (HPC) solutions and data center services.

 Subscribe to the Data Center Knowledge Newsletter